Murder in Wisconsin law: Second-degree intentional homicide

+Second-degree intentional homicide is punished by a minimum of 15 years in prison and a maximum of 60 years in prison.
+For older offenders, a maximum sentence for second-degree intentional homicide can be a de facto life sentence.

-Felony murder rule
+Felony murder

 In Wisconsin, the felony murder rule is found in Wis.
 Stat.
 Sec.
 940.03 and was last revised in 2005.
 Generally, the statute applies to dangerous felonies, felonies that have a propensity to cause great bodily harm, or those that involve a dangerous weapon or even a facade of a weapon.
 Sentences adding felony murder are enhanced by a maximum of 15 years, plus whatever the maximum of the underlying felony awards.

 Crimes in the felony murder statute in Wisconsin are: